-Not only was the entire estate left for the furry creatures, but also the administrators looking after the estate donated $540,000 to the same animal shelter right before Christmas.
-According to telegraph.co.uk, Carter County Mayor, Leon Humphrey, said the shelter was “truly blessed and honored to be given such a tremendous gift.”
+Not only was the entire fortune left for the furry creatures, but the administrators looking after the estate also donated $540,000 to the same animal shelter right before Christmas.
+According to The Telegraph, Carter County Mayor, Leon Humphrey, said the shelter was “truly blessed and honored to be given such a tremendous gift.”

 The mayor mentioned that Mrs. DeLawder’s family asked him to share “she loved her cats and dogs so very much and wanted her love and care of them to be her everlasting gift.”

-The large donation will be used to expand the shelter’s dog and cat holding areas and to purchase a vehicle to transport the animals to off-site adoption events as well as bring them to clinics to be spayed and neutered.
+The large donation will be used to expand the shelter’s dog and cat holding areas and purchase a vehicle to transport the animals to off-site adoption events and bring them to clinics to be spayed and neutered.
 This shelter’s normal fee for neutering is $35 for cats and $45 for dogs, but they are waiving these fees thanks to the donations from other animal lovers along with the large donation from Mrs. DeLawder.

 The Johnson City Press was the first to report the story on Christmas day.
 That article states that the new room for cats will be a 1,002-square-foot masonry block addition to the shelter.
 There will also be 1,234 square feet of outdoor sidewalks and slabs.
 This addition will have concrete floors and many heating and air conditioning units.

-According to king5.com, construction will begin on the shelter expansion Jan.
-9, and Humphrey says the van is scheduled to arrive by March 1.
+Construction will begin on the shelter expansion on Jan.
+9, 2017, and Humphrey says the van is scheduled to arrive by March 1, 2017.